 I expressed myself best through written observation and creativity, and the blanket that kept me the warmest was my imagination.

 My “first loves” were creative writing and drawing.
 They gave me safe avenues to explore my inner world and make sense of the world I was living in.

 Writing for me has always been my way of processing life.
 To declare intentions, to purge, to make sense of what I’m seeing, feeling, experiencing.
 And to find a way – through those words – to offer relief and support to others.
 It’s one of the safest ways to transform pain, disappointment and frustration into something peaceful, wise, and – hopefully – helpful.
 As well as write our most cherished dreams into existence.

-One of my most powerful pieces of writing I remember – which touched me to the core and helped me realise the deep power of empathy and human connection across time and space – came through me after watching a 1995 documentary about The Dying Rooms in China where orphaned babies were left to die uncared for because of China’s one-child policy at the time.
+One of my most powerful pieces of writing I remember – which touched me to the core and helped me realise the deep power of empathy and our human connection – came through me after watching a 1995 documentary about orphaned babies in China who were left to die uncared for because of China’s one-child policy at the time.
 I was so impacted that I wrote a short piece about it, in which I fully embodied one of those babies sitting in a wooden chair, bound to it by hands and feet; at the desperate mercy of whomever would decide if I got to eat that day or die slowly.
-That was a preview of my more “adult” writing life using words to express what my soul already knew, that the key to life is to help the inner child in all of us free itself from the literal and metaphorical chains that keep us from flying free in pure love, joy, elegance and grace.
+That was a preview of my more “adult” writing life using words to express what my soul already knew, that the key to life is to help the inner child in all of us maintain its freedom from the literal and metaphorical chains that keep us from living in pure love, joy, elegance and grace.